jtblake92/IntermediateAI/README.md

 - `Lesson 5 - Deep Learning`
 - `Lesson 7 - AI In Production`

-We’ll be adding the remaining lessons in due course as the course expands.

 ---

 ## ⚙️ How to Run the Code

-Each lesson's folder contains Python scripts or Jupyter notebooks.
-You can run the code in **Google Colab**, **Jupyter Notebook**, or your **local Python environment**.
+Each lesson's folder contains Python scripts.

 ### ✅ Before You Start:
 1. **Create a new virtual environment** for this course to keep dependencies clean.